mac-comp127/cell-absorption/README.md

     /**
      * Causes this cell to interact with the other given cell.
 If the two
      * cells overlap and both have a positive radius, then the larger cell
-     * absorbs area from the smaller cell so that the total are is the
+     * absorbs area from the smaller cell so that the total area is the
      * same, but the two cells are now tangent.
      */
     public void interactWith(Cell otherCell) {